STORY AND PHOTOS BY JILLIAN STEINBERGER

-“The avocado is the most feminine, most luscious of all the foods we eat,” says Oakland chef Heather Haxo Phillips, who teaches raw food cooking classes at the Bay Area’s Whole Foods Markets, Café Gratitude, and Raw Bay Area.
+“The avocado is the most feminine, most luscious of all the foods we eat,” says chef and raw-food advocate Heather Haxo Phillips.
 “Is there anything more creamy, more inviting then the avocado?
 It’s up there with chocolate and mangos,” she adds.

 “I agree with chef Heather,” says chef Lisa Books-Williams, who lives in Pleasanton and has catered multi-course dinners at World Vegetarian Day festivals.
 “In fact, avocados are the star of the ‘Foods for Romance’ class I teach around Valentine’s Day.”
 When Lisa competes in the upcoming Vegan Iron Chef Competition in San Francisco, the other contestants better hope avocados are not an ingredient!